DonthiGeethikaBhargavi/AI-Chat-Assistant/README.md

 This project is **not affiliated with, endorsed by, or sponsored by OpenAI** or any other company.
 It is purely for **educational and learning purposes**.

 ## Purpose
-The goal of this project is to learn and experiment with building an AI assistant using Java, Spring Boot, MySQL, and frontend technologies.
-It is intended for personal learning and practice, **not for commercial use**.
+The goal of this project is to experiment with building an AI assistant using TypeScript, React Native, and Expo It is intended for personal learning and practice, **not for commercial use**.